luthfihakim2004/gentooerz/README.md

 ### Install slash commands

-The commands for the example app are set up in `commands.js`.
+The commands for the app are set up in `commands.js`.
 All of the commands in the `ALL_COMMANDS` array at the bottom of `commands.js` will be installed when you run the `register` command configured in `package.json`:

 ```
 npm run register